watkins-joe/core-python/02-getting-started/notes.md

 - you can access the name of a function or module with dunder name, (`__name__`)
 - doc strings can be accessed thru `__doc__`
 - we can use len() to measure the length of a string
-- if we multiply a string by an integer, we get a new string with multiple copies of the operand string. aka the repititon operation, repeats a string an integral number of times
+- if we multiply a string by an integer, we get a new string with multiple copies of the operand string. aka the repetition operation, repeats a string an integral number of times

 # built-in collections